keb721/NucleiMorphology/construction_investigation/README.md

 `stepping_graph.py` creates Figure 4

-`Figures.py` creates all other Figures excepting Figure 1
+`Figures.py` creates all other Figures excepting Figure 1.
+This relies on `FuncHist.py`.